-The school will provide an age-appropriate e-safety curriculum that teaches pupils how to stay safe, how to protect themselves from harm and how to take responsibility for their own and others' safety.
+The school will provide an age-appropriate online safety curriculum, which is currently Project Evolve, that teaches pupils how to stay safe, how to protect themselves from harm and how to take responsibility for their own and others' safety.
 This shall be embedded as a whole school approach.
 All communication between staff and pupils or families will take place only using school accounts.